mnemnk/mnemnk.github.io/src/routes/guide/getting-started/+page.md

 In this section, we learned how to install, set up, and run Mnemnk App.

-If you want to use Mnemnk as a lifelogging tool, please proceed to install the [lifelogging agent](/guide/lifelogging-agents).
+If you want to use Mnemnk as a lifelogging tool, please proceed to install the [Lifelogging Agents](/guide/lifelogging-agents).